Current density distribution for the quantum Hall effect: Introduction

 The integer quantum Hall effect (QHE) is one of the most fundamental and important phenomena in condensed matter physics.
 The quantized Hall resistance serves as a reference for the SI (Syst\`eme International) unit system \cite{si-brochure2019,Delahaye2003}, while new applications based on the QHE are likely to emerge in the context of quantum technologies.
 To realize such applications, it is important to understand the microscopic distributions of the electrostatic potential as well as the current density.
 For instance, the electrostatic details influence the stability of the quantized Hall plateaus, while the current density distribution also affects the quantum mechanical phase of the charge carriers \cite{Ofek2009}.
 For a known confinement potential of a hypothetical Hall bar without disorder, the distribution of the electrostatic potential can be numerically predicted with a high accuracy \cite{Gerhardts2008}.
 Nevertheless, the question of how to infer from the electrostatics to the microscopic distribution of the current in the case of the QHE is still the subject of controversal debate.
 Clarity will not only pave the way for new applications but also enhance our understanding of the fractional, spin or anomalous quantum Hall effects.

 The text book explanation of the QHE, namely the Landauer-Büttiker picture, suggests that for the plateaus of the QHE all current flows inside one-dimensional channels along the edges of the Hall bar \cite{Buettiker1986,Buettiker1988}.
-This view is challanged by experiments \cite{Fontein1991,Yacoby1999,McCormick1999,Weitz2000} and theoretical calculations taking into account the Coulomb screening of the charge carriers \cite{Siddiki2003,Siddiki2004,Gerhardts2008}.
-Both show, that for specific regions of the plateaus the Hall voltage drops continuously across the Hall bar.
-Since current is generated by electric fields, this indicates the existence of bulk currents flowing far away from the edges of the Hall bar.
-Recently, such bulk currents have been directly measured in a narrow, high mobility Hall bar \cite{Sirt2025a}.
-Recent multiterminal experiments probing the distribution of \Ii\ into various grounded contacts, however, suggest that for the entire plateaus \Ii\ follows a chiral trajectory, i.e., along the sample edge from contact to contact, while in between plateaus, \Ii\ is unidirectional as described by the Drude model \cite{Sirt2024-b-arxiv}.
+This view is challanged by experiments \cite{Fontein1991,Yacoby1999,McCormick1999,Weitz2000} and theoretical calculations taking into account the Coulomb screening of the charge carriers \cite{Guven2003,Siddiki2003,Siddiki2004,Gerhardts2008}.
+Scanning probe experiments \cite{Weitz2000} and the so-called screening theory \cite{Gerhardts2008} suggest that near the low magnetic field end of a plateau the entire Hall potential drops within narrow strips near the edges of the sample.
+However, as the magnetic field is increased these strips of finite potential gradient widen and extend into the Hall bar, until ---near the high magnetic field end of the plateau--- the Hall potential drops continuously across the entire Hall bar.
+If the local current density is linked to the gradient of the potential, the scanning probe experiments indicate a continues transition from edge to bulk currents as the magnetic field is increased for each plateau of the QHE \cite{Guven2003}.